 top of page

-Whereas in most states, a workplace accident or death in the private sector is dealt with under the various state WHS or OHS Acts, with great accountability; similar unfortunate events occurring under the auspices of government officials, like COVID, do not normally attract the same penalties.
+Whereas a workplace accident or death in the private sector is dealt with under the various state WHS or OHS Acts, with great accountability; similar unfortunate events occurring under the auspices of government officials do not normally attract the same penalties.
 The Crown (government) usually pays for the damages for any failure to properly discharge obligations in public office unless there is clear proof that the public servant didn’t care about the consequences.

-The Victorian parliament passed legislation in November 2019 with the Workplace Manslaughter law (part of their OHS Act), which aimed to jail company directors for deaths in the workplace irrespective of their responsibility or control.
+The Victorian parliament passed legislation in November 2019 with the Workplace Manslaughter law which aimed to jail company directors for deaths in the workplace irrespective of their responsibility or control.
 This legislation, in its current form does not preclude the Premier, ministers and departmental secretaries from liability.
-Some of Australia’s prominent OHS lawyers have reviewed the findings of the Coate Inquiry*.
-The result is that they concluded that several ministers, public servants, the state of Victoria, some government departments and the Trades Hall Council could be prosecuted.
+Some of Australia’s prominent OHS lawyers have reviewed the findings of the Coate Inquiry* and have concluded that several VIC ministers, public servants, the state of Victoria, some government departments, and the VIC Trades Hall Council could be prosecuted.

 There are criminal offences under the sections of Victoria’s OHS Act 2004.
 These include failure of employers (including the government), to provide and maintain safe systems of work; failure to provide information, instruction, training and supervision for the safety of employees, failure to monitor the conditions of the workplace, and more. (ref: Section 21, Victorian OHS Act 2004)